-By its nature, PCS is positioned between fixed local service and traditional wireless (cellular) service.
-Presently there is a very significant price difference between the two services.
+services.
 Priced between the two, PCS will first draw consumers from cellular in large cities, and later on will be a serious threat to fixed local service.
 AT&T has recently announced that it will use some of the spectrum that it acquired in the PCS auctions to implement a fixed wireless service ("telepoint"), a close (and maybe superior) substitute to fixed wire service.13

 Industry analysts have been predicting the impending entry of cable television in telephony for many years.
-In spite of numerous trials, such entry in traditional telecommunications services has not materialized.
-There are a number of reasons for this:

-- 1. To provide telephone service, cable television providers needed to upgrade their networks from analog to digital. - 2.
-They need to add switching. - 3.
-Most of the cable industry has taken a high debt load and is unable to make the required investments in the short run.
+Despite numerous trials, such entry in traditional telecommunications services has not materialized.
+There are a number of reasons for this.
+First, to provide telephone service, cable television providers needed to upgrade their networks from analog to digital.
+Second, they need to add switching.
+Third, most of the cable industry has taken a high debt load and is unable to make the required investments in the short run.

-If and when it is able to provide switching, cable television would have a significant advantage over regular telephone lines.
-Cable TV lines that reach the home have a significantly higher bandwidth capacity that regular twisted pair lines.
+If and when it is able to provide switching, cable television will have a significant advantage over regular telephone lines.
+Cable TV lines that reach the home have a significantly higher bandwidth capacity than regular twisted pair lines.
 This is not important for regular voice telephony, but it is crucially important for applications on the world wide web that require high bandwidth capacity.
 Companies such as @home and WebTV are utilizing this capacity to provide bundles of Internet and traditional TV services.
-Often these services do not allow for two-way communication but rather rely on a telephone line for transmissions from the home to the Internet Service Provider (ISP), who is expected to require only low bandwidth.
+Often these services do not allow for two-way communication but rather rely on a telephone line for transmissions from the home to the Internet Service Provider ("ISP") which are expected to require only low bandwidth.
+The merged AT&T -TCI plans to provide telephony, broadband video, and Internet services over the cable line to the home.